Warner Leisure Hotels

-Warner Leisure Hotels is a hospitality company owning 14 country and coastal properties around the UK in North Wales, Somerset, Herefordshire, Berkshire, North Yorkshire, Nottinghamshire, Isle of Wight, Suffolk, Hampshire and Warwickshire.
-Since 1994, its hotels have been adult-only.
+Warner Hotels (formerly Warner Leisure Hotels) is a hospitality company owning 14 country and coastal properties around the UK in North Wales, Somerset, Herefordshire, Berkshire, North Yorkshire, Nottinghamshire, Isle of Wight, Suffolk, Hampshire and Warwickshire.
+Founded in 1932 as Warner Holiday Camps, later known as Warner Holidays and has been adult-only since 1994.
+In the 1990s Warner's started developing country house hotels and changing their existing 'camps' into coastal resorts and hotels.